 Demons, Dybbuks, & Golems

 What is the soul?
 Look for it, and it can't be seen; define it, and it eludes description.
-And yet, for the ancients, the idea that life could exist without a soul was unimaginable.
+And yet, for many ancient cultures, the idea that life could exist without a soul was unimaginable.
 However, Talmudic and Kabbalistic rabbis were not entirely dualistic either.
 Unlike, for example, Plato, most Jewish thinkers had a notion of life-energy that was quasi-materialistic.
 The spiritual world and the material world were interwoven, and actions in one could directly affect the other -- for better or for worse.

 The most important process in the material world, for most of the Kabbalah, is that of creation itself.
 This, after all, is what God does: create the world and bring it into being.
 And it is what human beings, in their deepest imitation of God, do as well.
 Sexuality, reproduction, differentiation, and the bringing forth of life were thus both great cosmic mysteries and awesome powers bestowed upon human beings.
 Spiritual production, too, was important to the Kabbalists: a person's deeds create worlds, order the cosmic array, uplift the sparks, and participate in the Divine process of destruction and repair.